PrintM3D/Quad-Fusion-Docs/printing-guides/bed-leveling-and-probing.md

 ## Z-Probes

-The Promega is equipped with two different Z-probes, an IR \(infra-red\) probe and a deployable endstop limitswitch.
+The Crane is equipped with two different Z-probes, an IR \(infra-red\) probe and a deployable endstop limitswitch.
 The default config.g file is set up to use the limit switch.
 This section covers the two different probes, their settings and how to use them.
 We recommend using the limit switch for less experienced users as it has proven to be more robust under many different circumstances.

 ### Probing Commands